 Intrinsically self-healing polymers have the ability to heal damage by the use of an appropriate stimulus.
 This healing can restore the mechanical properties of a damaged polymer allowing for a return to service without the need for replacement of the polymer.
 When used as a coating, a self-healing polymer can ensure the continued protection of the underlying structure after damage, with minimal downtime of the component and no replacement of the coating necessary.

 Photo-stimulated self-healing polymers which can heal the damages via light irradiation are a promising new class of materials especially for coatings.
-One of the ways to produce photo-stimulated self-healing polymers is to incorporate photo-reversible units in polymer structures and Saito’s group has been working on creating self-healing polymers by incorporating thymine, coumarin and other photo-reversible units that can undergo 2+2 cycloaddition reaction in polymer structures.
-On the underhand, Buchard’s group has developed thymidine based polycarbonates by ring opening polymerisation to create biodegradable polymers from renewable resources.
-Thymidine has the potential to undergo 2+2 cycloaddition reaction and the idea here is to convert this thymidine based polycarbonates into self-healing polymers to prepare self-healing polymers which are biodegradable.
+One of the ways to produce photo-stimulated self-healing polymers is to incorporate photo-reversible units in polymer structures and Saito’s group has been working on creating self-healing polymers by incorporating thymine, coumarin and other photo-reversible units that can undergo 2+2 cycloaddition reaction in polymer structures.1 In parallel, Buchard’s group has developed thymidine based polycarbonates by ring opening polymerisation to create biodegradable polymers from renewable resources.2 Thymidine has the potential to undergo 2+2 cycloaddition reaction and the idea here is to convert this thymidine based polycarbonates into self-healing polymers to prepare self-healing polymers which are biodegradable.

-This project will involve an aspect of organic synthesis, polymer synthesis and polymer characterization techniques.
+This project will involve organic synthesis, polymer synthesis and polymer characterization techniques.

-We invite applications from Science and Engineering graduates who have, or expect to obtain, a first or upper second class degree and have a strong interest in Sustainable Chemical Technologies.
+We invite applications from Science and Engineering graduates who have, or expect to obtain, a first or upper second class degree and have a strong interest in Sustainable & Circular Technologies.

-Please submit your application at the Home institution of your preferred project.
+You MUST express interest for three projects in order of preference – you can see all projects here: https://www.csct.ac.uk/bath-monash-global-phd-programme/ .
+Please submit your application at the Home institution of your preferred project (‘Home’ institution details can be found in the project summary).
 However, please note that you are applying for a joint PhD programme and applications will be processed as such.